oz-ahmed/ad_monitor/README.md

 ## Getting started
 Project is confugured with DevContainers, all dependencies are installed automatically upon load.
-All project documents have also been attached to this repository.
+All project documents have also been attached to this repository...

 ![Project Screenshot](./assets/proj.png)